SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

-A Post Page:
+A Post Page: DONE

 Fetches and displays specific post clicked from home page.
-STATUS:
+STATUS: DONE

 Update button updates the post in the database.
-STATUS:
+STATUS: DONE

 Delete button deletes the post from the database.
-STATUS:
+STATUS: DONE

 Page resembles Figure 4.
 STATUS: DONE

 Only accessible to logged-in users.
-STATUS:
+STATUS: DONE